In the world of marketing sameness, where brands copy each other and play it safe, how do you genuinely differentiate yourself?

 Peep: Two reasons, or multiple reasons.
 One is that the times when you see companies that are truly different is when there's some innovation happening.
 It's a new thing.
 It's a new category.
 Tesla is making electric cars with long-lasting batteries.
 They're an innovator, the only one doing what they're doing, for now.
 As the electric car category gets more mature, five years from now every single car maker will have electric cars with as good or better electric batteries.

 What I'm saying is that over time as categories mature, competitors become more and more similar to each other.
 My favorite example is hotels, a very mature category.
 In almost every single hotel you get lotion, you get soap, you get shampoo included, but not toothpaste, not toothbrushes.
-Even water you mostly have to pay for still.
+Even water you mostly have to pay for still [Want to challenge conventions in your category?
+Learn how.].
 Why?
 They change your sheets every single day.
 Why is that the default in every single hotel?
 Why is not choice the default?
 It's because everybody's looking at what the competition is doing.
 In software, "The feature, the competitor released that feature.
 We got to build that feature too."
 Everybody has feature parity.
 That is the main reason.

 In terms of the language people use, why the language is vanilla is that I think being different is scary.
 You don't want to alienate somebody.
 It's easier to be inoffensive, and it's also really tempting to be a safe and boring company.
 You do your safe and boring marketing and you post safe and boring advertising because if you're inoffensive you are beyond criticism.
 You don't stand out, but also won't get hit.
 You won't get fired for running a campaign that might piss somebody else off because nobody will call you out because you are just like everyone else.
 Obviously, the problem is that nobody will also care.